yassinecc/articles/articleStripe.md

 A few notes concerning the two-step payment flow:

-* Stripe charges a fee for capturing a charge and refunding captured charges.
+* Stripe charges a fee for capturing a charge and refunding captured charges, while releasing an uncaptured charge is free.
 This is another advantage to the delayed capture payment flow: you are only charged for the money you effectively receive!

 * You can pass to `stripe.charges.capture` an optional parameter which is less than or equal to the charge's amount.
 In case of equality, the charge will be fully captured.
 Otherwise, the remaining amount will be automatically refunded: this means you can only capture a charge once.

-* Uncaptured charges can only be fully refunded, otherwise you can partially capture them.
+* Uncaptured charges can only be fully released, otherwise you can partially capture them.
+They also expire after 7 days after their creation and are then fully refunded.

+* Capturing a uncaptured charge is always successful as long as the charge has not expired and that the amount to capture is valid.
+The release operation is instantaneous while a refund might take 3~5 days to take place.